 If you know nothing about Lean Planning, this is a good place to start.
 Our introductory guide to Lean Planning on the LivePlan blog is also a great primer on the topic.

-If you’re looking for a little more detail on the benefits of Lean Planning (and maybe even some information on when you need more than a Lean Plan), this article will give you a good overview.
+If you’re looking for a little more detail on the benefits of Lean Planning and the Lean business plan components (and maybe even some information on when you need more than a Lean Plan), this article will give you a good overview.

 If you’re a visual person, there are plenty of illustrations to help you understand the methodology even better.
 Auditory learner?
 Check out Tim Berry’s video on Lean Planning, or listen to his interview on the Bcast.

 One of the great things about the Lean Planning methodology is how suited it is to companies that to iterate on their ideas fast and often—in this case, the software and startup industry.

 In this guide, you’ll learn a lot more about how to use Lean Planning to test your ideas, as well as manage your business.

 Validate your idea using Lean Planning

 To figure out whether or not you have a good idea for a business, your first step is going to be getting the idea out of your head and onto paper.